SAP-archive/cloud-cap-nodejs-codejam/exercises/02/readme.md

 1. What is the difference between the data model and the service definition?
 Why do we need both?

-1. What are the annotations in the metadata document describing, and where do they come from?

 1. What is returned in response to a request for the Books entityset resource right now?

 1. What happened to the `cds` process when you accessed the entityset?
 Can you think of reasons why this happened?